-If you would like to brush up on your language skills before coming to view the items, there are number of excellent online resources such as Learn Our Language, operated by the Oneida Language and Cultural Centre in Southwold, Ontario; Onöndowa'ga:' Gawë:nö', operated by the Seneca Nation of Indians in New York; Anishinaabemowin, operated by a collaboration of Anishinabe Tribes in Minnesota (Ojibew learning); the My Cree App, related to the award-winning APTN television series Tansi!
+If you would like to brush up on your language skills before coming to view the items, there are number of excellent online resources such as Learn Our Language, operated by the Oneida Language and Cultural Centre in Southwold, Ontario; Onöndowa'ga:' Gawë:nö', operated by the Seneca Nation of Indians in New York; ‘Let’s Start Ojibwe’ series, a collection of Ojibwe lessons of varying levels of difficulty from Sault College's in-class language courses; the My Cree App, related to the award-winning APTN television series Tansi!
 Nehiyawetan.

 If you know of any other great resources for language learning, let us know!
 And if you'd like to read some of our new materials, we'd love to see you in the archives!